chendu2017/chendu2017.github.io/_pages/cv.md

 Industrial Experience
 =====================
 - Algorithm Intern, Meituan (美团), 2020.06 - 2020.09
-   - Responsible for assisting the team in *Slow Meal* S(出餐慢) dispatch improvement project.
+   - Responsible for assisting the team in *Slow Meal* (出餐慢) dispatch improvement project.
 Responsible for preliminary data analysis on riders, restaurants, and waybills.
 - Research Intern, Alibaba Group (阿里巴巴), 2020.03 - 2020.06
   - Responsible for developing online recommendation algorithms.
 Responsible for offline simulation modules, conducting a numerical study, and analyzing results.